jshawtime/saywhatwant/READMES-current/25-MESSAGE-COUNTER.md

-# Message Counter with 100-Batch Optimization
+# Message Counter with Accurate Per-Message Tracking

 ## Overview
-A small, subtle counter displays the total number of messages across all domains, updating every 5 minutes with highly efficient KV batching.
+A small, subtle counter displays the total number of messages across all domains, updating every 5 minutes with 100% accuracy.

 ## Features